mrakgr/Spiral-Q/readme.md

 Hopefully this will be the last rewrite.
 I think I have a full idea of how to do automatic concurrency efficiently now, though this is hardly the end of optimization.
 The trouble with concurrent (and parallel) programming is that for a given problem, changing the inputs changes the structure of the problem.
 An AI working at 1000x speed of meat brain would have a strong advantage in getting the most juice out of available hardware.
 It is annoying to be the biggest bottleneck in programming.

 With any luck, when I scale up the RNNs in depth and multiple dimensions, the benefits of what I am doing now will become clear.
 Out of all the optimizations, [the wavefront iteration](https://devblogs.nvidia.com/parallelforall/optimizing-recurrent-neural-networks-cudnn-5/) from the linked post might be the easiest one to do.
 A simple and general, if relatively inneficient way of doing it would be to store all the (i,j) tuples in an array and sort them by Manhattan distance from (0,0).

+UPDATE 4/25/2016: Done with the third rewrite.
+Time for testing.

+I also figured out how to do the wavefront iteration in an elegant fashion without the need for sorting for an arbitrary number of dimensions.
+It might not be necessarily more efficient though when all is said and done.
+It is in the `wavefront_iteration_example.fsx`.